EDUMATH: Generating Standards-aligned Educational Math Word Problems: Evaluating EDUMATH Models

 \subsection{Main Results}

 \paragraph{Performance on Evaluation Criteria} Using our Gemma 3 27B IT annotator, we evaluated each model's MWPs for solvability, accuracy, educational appropriateness, and standards alignment.
-To reduce LLM calls, we annotate for all criteria simultaneously and have the LLM output if the MWP MaC along with a CoT explaining its reasoning (see Appendix \ref{EDUMATH:automatic_annotation_prompt} for an example).
+To reduce LLM calls, we annotate for all criteria together and have the LLM output if the MWP MaC along with its reasoning (see Appendix \ref{EDUMATH:automatic_annotation_prompt} for an example).
 To validate our labels, our research team member with K-12 teaching experience and undergraduate education student labeled 100 randomly selected samples from our evaluation set.
 The annotators agreed with each other 76\% of the time on MaC and had an average agreement rate of 75\% with Gemma 3 27B IT for MaC.
-Given the agreement rates are nearly identical and higher than those reported among teachers in Section \ref{STEM_annotation}, we are confident in our labels.
+The Cohen’s $\kappa $ for MaC between the annotators (0.34) was nearly equivalent to the $\kappa$ for MaC between the annotators and Gemma 3 27B IT (0.30).
+Both Cohen's Kappas suggest fair agreement, which is expected given MaC is a composite metric indicating agreement across four evaluation criteria and has unbalanced labels.
+Given the agreement rates and Cohen's Kappas are nearly identical between experts and our automated annotator, we are confident in our labels.

 Table \ref{tab:EDUMATH_main_results} shows the MaC rate for each model.
-Our 30B model outperforms all open and closed baselines in MaC, while our 12B model outperforms Gemma 3 27B IT and nearly matches the performance of Qwen 3 30B IT, two much larger and more capable models.
-The table also shows performance gaps between open and closed models and between smaller open and larger open models that our data/models eliminate or nearly eliminate.
-These results suggest our data are sufficient for enabling open models to meet SOTA performance.
+Our 30B model outperforms every baseline in MaC, while our 12B model outperforms Gemma 3 27B IT and nearly matches Qwen 3 30B IT, two larger and more capable models.
+The table also shows performance gaps between open and closed models and between smaller open and larger open models that our data/models eliminate or nearly eliminate, suggesting our data are sufficient for enabling open models to meet SOTA performance.